bytesbyt/econte/README.md

  - Split page function used for larger screens was not working.

- - THis bug has been fixed by changing flex-direction in the media queries section to row from column.
+ - This bug has been fixed by changing flex-direction in the media queries section to row from column.

    .split-screen {
     flex-direction: row;